Avivush2001/Avivush2001/README.md

 - 👋 Hi, I’m @Avivush2001, software engineering student
-- 👀 I’m interested in game development, building smartphone apps
+- 👀 Interested in fullstack and software engineering
-- 🌱 I’m currently learning Java
+- 🌱 Currently learning React
 - 💞️ I’m looking to collaborate on whatever helps me find my place in this world

 <!---